Your Ad Here

 .

-Compare the above image to the following image, which was taken in 1958 from almost the same exact location.
-The image below was taken by S. Meyers, and is now part of the Dave Keller archives who has graciously submitted it for viewing here:
+The next image was taken in 1958, and was taken by S. Meyers.
+It is now part of the Dave Keller archives who has graciously submitted it for viewing here:

 S. Meyers photo